top of page

 THE WRITE STATEMENT!

-My students practiced with this repeatedly.
-I would make sample writing prompts and have them write writing statements without actually having to write the essays or stories.
-Again, the purpose of The Write Statement is to help students identify the purpose of their writing before they respond to the prompt.
+My students practiced this repeatedly.
+I created sample writing prompts and had them write "The Write Statement(s)" without actually having to write the essays or stories.
+Again, the purpose of "The Write Statement" is to help students identify the purpose of their writing before they respond to the prompt.
+I wanted this to be something embedded in their brain to naturally do whenever they were tasked with evidence-based writing.

 bottom of page